rkabrick/bild/README.md

 # 🛠️ bild 🛠️

-_A simple CLI tool for managing build commands cause aint nobody rememberin all dat_

 ## Overview

 **bild** is a command-line tool that helps manage and execute build commands for projects.
 It allows users to define **explicit build phases** such as `configure`, `build`, and `test`, and run them in a structured manner.